commercetools/commercetools-sdk-java-v2/README.md

 * `commercetools-sdk-compat-v1`: Compatibility layer for Java v1 SDK
 * `commercetools-money`: Provider for JSR-354 money instances
 * `commercetools-monitoring-newrelic`: Middleware to integrate NewRelic monitoring
+* `commercetools-graphql-api`: type safe support for the commercetools GraphQL API

 ### Migration Guidelines
 To migrate from the 1.x to the 2.x, there is a guideline below: